AppleLamps/codex/README.md

 env_key = "OPENROUTER_API_KEY"
 ```

+**Note**: OpenRouter is now a built-in provider in Codex, so you don't need to define it manually unless you want to customize the configuration.

 Providers that speak the Responses API are also supported by adding `wire_api = "responses"` as part of the definition.
 Accessing OpenAI models via Azure is an example of such a provider, though it also requires specifying additional `query_params` that need to be appended to the request URL:

 ```toml